-Boys are not permitted to carry medication around school, but should hand it directly to the School Office for safe keeping as soon as he arrives at school.
+Boys are not permitted to carry medication around school, but should hand it directly to the Medical Room for safe keeping as soon as he arrives at school.
 He will then be permitted to take the medication at break or lunch time as per written parental instructions which should be accompanied with the medication.
 This arrangement is in place for any student who takes medication for any illness or complaint, for example, colds, headaches/migraine, toothache or earache.
 Bullers Wood School for Boys is not permitted to supply medication to students.

 Short-Term Medical Needs – Any students will need to take medicines during the day at some time during their time at school.
 This will usually be for a short period only, perhaps to finish a course of antibiotics or to apply a lotion.
 To allow boys to do this will minimise the time that they need to be absent.